 More startups fail from a lack of customers than from a failure of product development.
-By having the opportunity to input and track all their customer development efforts, Team Blossom was able to test their business model assumptions and synthesize team insights on an ongoing basis.
+By having the opportunity to input and track all their customer development efforts, Team Blossom was able to test their business model ideas and synthesize team insights on an ongoing basis.
 Simultaneously, Team Blossom received feedback and guidance from their instructors and mentors throughout their innovation journey.
 The qualitative and quantitative data collected through the platform empowered the team to shift its focus from two broadly outlined customer archetypes in Week 1, to four clearly defined customer segments by Week 10.

 KNOWING HOW TO BUILD A COMPELLING PRODUCT